venoblin/project-template/README.md

 Put usage examples here

 ## Roadmap
 The roadmap includes both completed and future goals.
-Here&#39;s what we have accomplished and looking forward to:
+Here's what we have accomplished and looking forward to:

-- [x] Add backend swagger generation
-- [x] Add backend
-- [x] Set up CI/CD on railway
-- [x] Allow dynamic input field generation based off a JSON file
-  - [x] Textarea
-  - [x] Input
+- [x] new feature
-  - [x] Objects
+- [x] new feature
-  - [x] Array
+- [x] new feature
-- [x] Allow users to set the order of components or delete them
+  - [x] feature of the new feature
-- [x] Allow templating via Nunjucks
-- [x] Add Plausible Analytics
+  - [x] feature of the new feature
-- [x] Add old readme generator template
-- [ ] Add more templates
-- [ ] Move rendering logic to the backend with debounce
-- [x] Replace useEffect with react query
-- [ ] Add caching
-- [ ] Write up README best practice articles
-- [ ] Avoid key collisions when using non-unique-names as Ids in templates

-We continue our commitment to improving and expanding the capabilities of makeread.me to provide an efficient and seamless readme generation experience to our users.

 See the [open issues](https://github.com/user/repo/issues) for a full list of proposed features (and known issues).